-Mongolia’s wild open spaces completely lend themselves to the challenge of off-road motorcycle riding.
-The terrain on this Nomad’s Trail routes are 65% off-road includes rough jeep tracks, hard-pack, loose gravel, rock, mud and river crossings.
+The terrain is 80% off-road and includes rough jeep tracks, hard-pack, loose gravel, rock, mud, sand and river crossings.
 Experience is required because the route is remote and far from good medical facilities.
-Accommodation is at traditional 'GER' camps with decent facilities, located in the most beautiful places.
+Accommodation is 4-nights at ger camps staying in traditionl Mongolian gers with restaurant and shower facilities on site, and 4-nights wild camping with no such luxurious facilities.

 In the north of Mongolia, between three of the largest mountain ranges, lies the junction of five major rivers: Delgermurun, Bugsei, Ider, Chuluut and Selenge Murun.
 The beauty and remoteness of this place are remarkable and one night spent in a luxury ger camp under the stars will be one of the highlights of the trip.